Sports News | Man United Stumbles at Newcastle, Top-4 EPL Spot Not Assured | LatestLY

-Manchester, Apr 2 (AP) It wasn't long ago that Manchester United was being talked up, somewhat optimistically, as a potential outsider for the Premier League title.
+London, Apr 3 (AP) It wasn't long ago that Manchester United was being talked up, somewhat optimistically, as a potential outsider for the Premier League title.

 Now, even a top-four finish is looking far from assured for a club up for sale and seeking Champions League qualification as another attraction for potential buyers.